 Before embarking on a teaching career, Helen owned and managed her own Childcare and Education setting for 12 years, which was one of the first settings in Cornwall to achieve an ‘Outstanding’ grade from Ofsted when the current grading structure was first introduced.

-She is currently writing a proposal for a PhD looking at the portrayal of outdoor play in children’s literature.
+Helen is currently writing a proposal for a PhD exploring the student experience of the school bus.

 Small scale study undertaken throughout one academic year to explore FE Level 2 students’ reasons for college absences compared with parental information received by telephone.

 Small scale study undertaken with Level 3 students to explore the impact of bus journeys on student experience to college in a rural area where a significant proportion of students have journey times in excess of 2 hours each way

 Trustee for the Professional Association for Childcare and Early Years (PACEY) and has been in this role for nearly 4 years.

 Expert panel for Council for Awards in Care, Health and Education (CACHE)

 Book Chapter: ‘Digital media in early years settings’ in Kent J and Moran M (Eds), 2019, Communication for the Early Years: A holistic approach, Abingdon, Routledge.